fruition-partners/filesync/README.md

 - [ ] when an update conflict has been detected write out the remote file and launch a diff app (command line "diff" or mac OS X Code "FileMerge" via "`opendiff <left> <right>`") for the user to help resolve the differences
 - [ ] allow upload override of server record if the user has made a merge of remote and local data

-- [ ] upgrade node binaries to latest versions (currently version "v0.8.25")
+- [ ] upgrade node binaries to latest versions (currently version "v0.8.25". version here http://nodejs.org/dist/v0.10.37/ needs testing with restify)
+- [x] upgrade 3rd party node_modules (except restify)
-- [ ] upgrade 3rd party node_modules (restify is at "2.6.0" but should be "3.0.1" which needs "node": ">=0.10" run `npm outdated` for details)
+- [ ] upgrade restify or find alternative that works better (restify is at "2.6.0" but should be "3.0.1" which needs "node": ">=0.10" run `npm outdated` for details)
 - [x] use standard npm package.json setup to specify 3rd part node_modules
 - [ ] ignore hidden files better (Eg. ".DS_Store", ".jshintrc")

 Nice to haves